Skip to content

 Library Resources

-[Source] Introduction Your physical and mental health is crucial to your success as a student.
-We really encourage you to take advantage of the resources offered for free to all U of T students.
-For more information, you can visit the U of T Mental Health Care website, the Health & Wellness website, and the … Read More
+[Source] Your physical and mental health are crucial to your success as a student.
+We really encourage you to take advantage of the resources offered to all U of T students.
+For more information, visit the U of T Mental Health Care website, the Health & Wellness website, and the Engineering Mental Health & Wellness … Read More

 International Student Resources

-Front entrance of the Centre for International Experience located at 33 St. George Street (across from Bahen Centre) [Source] Centre for International Experience (CIE) The Centre for International Experience is the main hub of information and resources for international students.
-Pre-Arrival: Important documents, applications, and things to do Throughout the summer, the CIE offers online … Read More
+Front entrance of the Centre for International Experience located at 33 St. George Street (across from Bahen Centre) [Source] Centre for International Experience (CIE) U of T’s Centre for International Experience is the main hub of information for international students.
+They offer a range of services and programs to support your transition to U of … Read More

 Academic Accommodations

 To find information about the Accessibility Services registration process, please see Accessibility Services registration & documentation requirements.
-If you are seeking academic and practical accommodations for the start of the Fall 2023 term, you must submit the Student Intake Form before 5 p.m.
-EDT on July 14, 2023.
-Note: You can still submit your student … Read More
+The deadline for submitting the Student Intake Form to receive academic and practical accommodations at the start of the Fall 2025 term is July 14, 2025.
+However, you can still submit your student intake package after the deadline.
+Late … Read More

 What is Accessibility and Why is it Important?
 Accessibility is the practice of making things available to and usable by as many people as possible.
-It is based on ensuring equity among the student body by recognizing that everyone has different circumstances which require different supports.
-Facilitating an equitable environment allows everyone to access the … Read More
+It’s based on ensuring equity among the student body by recognizing that everyone has different circumstances which require different support.
+An equitable environment allows everyone to access the necessary resources … Read More